-More than 1,100 family farms and ranches in Oregon are designated as a century farm or ranch by the Century Farm & Ranch Program.
+More than 1,100 family farms and ranches in Oregon are designated as century farms or ranches by the Century Farm & Ranch Program.
 Century farms and ranches designation indicates same family ownership for more than 100 years.

 Agricultural Diversity

 More than 220 different agricultural commodities are commercially produced in Oregon.
 This diversity of production presents both opportunity and challenge for growers.
 Finding equipment suppliers, crop protection materials, processing and distribution networks, and markets for niche crops can be difficult, but the diversity of production broadens grower options and balances overall farm income.